Anupam2209/Credit_Card_Financial_Dashboard/README.md

 - [Contact](#contact)

 ## Overview
 The Credit Card Financial Dashboard is a Power BI project designed to provide insightful visualizations and analysis of credit card transactions.
-The dashboard helps users track spending patterns, monitor outstanding balances, and analyze financial trends over time.
+The dashboard tracks spending patterns, and analyze financial trends over time.

 ## Features
 - **Spending Overview:** Visual breakdown of spending categories.